A Series of Unfortunate Events: Television

-Netflix, in association with Paramount Television, announced in November 2014 its plans to adapt the books into an original TV series with 25 total episodes spanning 3 seasons, with 2 episodes dedicated to each book, with the exception of the 13th book, The End.
-Author Daniel Handler serves as a writer and executive producer.
+Netflix, in association with Paramount Television, announced in November 2014 its plans to adapt the books into an original TV series with 25 total episodes spanning three seasons, with two episodes dedicated to each book, with the exception of the thirteenth book, The End.
+Author Daniel Handler was to serve as a writer and executive producer.

 On September 4, 2015, it was announced that filmmaker Barry Sonnenfeld and True Blood showrunner Mark Hudis had agreed to helm the series.
 Hudis would serve as showrunner, Sonnenfeld as director, and both as executive producers with Daniel Handler penning the scripts.
 On December 3, 2015, an open casting call was announced for the roles of Violet and Klaus Baudelaire, with the casting call confirming that the series would begin production in March 2016.

 In January 2016, Netflix announced that Hudis had left the project.
 However, it was announced that Sonnenfeld and Handler were both still on board, and that Neil Patrick Harris had been cast as Count Olaf and Malina Weissman and Louis Hynes as Violet and Klaus.

 In March 2016, K. Todd Freeman and Patrick Warburton were cast as Mr. Poe and Lemony Snicket respectively.
 The first season, consisting of eight episodes that cover the first four books, was released worldwide on Netflix on January 13, 2017.
 A Series of Unfortunate Events was renewed for a second season, which was released on March 30, 2018, and consisted of ten episodes that adapt books five through nine of the novel series.
 The television series was also renewed for a third and final season, which was released on January 1, 2019, consisting of seven episodes that adapted the final four books.
 The last book, The End, was adapted into one episode instead of the standard two episodes.